likamrat/jumpstart-cli/CLI_ERROR_HANDLING_REFACTORING_PLAN.md

 - Check that all functionality works with real arguments
 - Ensure help text and examples are preserved
 - Confirm no duplicate error messages exist
+- **Azure CLI comparison testing**: Systematically compare our CLI error output against matching Azure CLI commands to ensure identical formatting
+- **Preserve all functionality**: Verify that NO flags, examples, or command behavior changes - only error message format should match Azure CLI style